The good news is that some of these recommendations do double-duty.

 Not only does this mean ensuring that the bottle of storage solution is not out of date, but it’s also crucial to rinse out contact cases of last night’s solution before refilling and storing your contacts again.

-Using old solution or topping of what’s left from the previous day can introduce germs to your lenses that then transfer to your eye.
+Using an old solution or topping off what’s left from the previous day can introduce germs to your lenses that then transfer to your eye.

 Additionally, remember to throw out disposable contacts when it’s time, based on manufacturer’s guidelines and your doctor’s recommendations.

-If you’re concerned about cost of your disposables, talk to your eye doctor about options.
+If you’re concerned about the cost of your disposables, talk to your eye doctor about options.

 Hand washing is another hygiene step that is easy to skip when you’re rushed, but it’s the easiest way to cut down on the germs that your delicate eyes are exposed to.